Security of personal data in e-mail

 The data processor may only process personal data in accordance with the data controller's instructions and is obliged to take the security measures that the controller demands and provides instructions for regarding the handling in e-mail.

 As an individual employee, you must follow the instructions that your employer gives you.
-You must not need to male your own assessments or take your own decisions concerning how to handle personal data in e-mail.
+You shouldn't need to make your own assessments or take your own decisions concerning how to handle personal data in e-mail.

 What must the data controller do?